-Then, after a grueling five weeks came a letter from one of Howard’s close friends.
-A missionary companion in Canada, and later reunited in Italy, Lloyd Sleight from Georgetown, Idaho had been with Howard just a few days before he was killed.
+Then, after a grueling five weeks a letter arrived from one of Howard’s close friends.
+A missionary companion in Canada, and later the two were reunited in Italy.
+Lloyd Sleight from Georgetown, Idaho had been with Howard just a few days before he was killed.
 Military rules required waiting 30 days before Lloyd could send a letter.
-Again, Howard’s mother wrote, as soon as those 30 days were up he wrote us the most wonderful letter.
+Again, Howard’s mother wrote: as soon as those 30 days were up he wrote us the most wonderful letter.
 He told us Howard was dead.
 This was the first information we had received since we were informed that he was missing.
 Soon after, the family received confirmation from the War Department.

 As it turns out, 26-year-old S/SGT Howard Joseph Thayne was the last man killed from the 463rd Bomber Group.
 Just five missions and five days later the air war in Europe was over for the 463rd.

 There’s a website dedicated to the men of this celebrated bomber group.
-What is written there, in the dedicatory message below, reminds me of how grateful I am to have grown up in a time and place to be among the heroes of that era.
+What is written there, in the dedicatory message below, reminds me of how grateful I am to have grown up in a time and place to have been among and to have known some of the heroes of that era.